-The hole at the base of a skull through which
+The foramen magnum is the hole at the base of a skull through which

 the spinal cord passes.
 Literally, foramen